Yuoa/CS211_Pacman/README.md

-# Pacman core
+# Pacman image-core
-This includes only game-rule related sources.
+This includes only image resources and its manager source file.